HMRC Reclassification of Workers as Employees

 Loss of flexibility – no longer able to match workforce to workload.

-The Risks in Detail
+The risks in detail

 There has, for many years been conflict between the UK tax authorities and the Construction Industry over the Employment Status of tradespeople.